-Setting a Foundation for Literacy and Reading for Individuals with Autism: A Step by Step Guide
+Setting a Foundation for Literacy and Reading for Autistic Individuals: A Step by Step Guide

 This article is based on one written by Leslie Broun, M.Ed.

 September was national literacy month, and every year I am reminded of my own journey teaching both of my autistic children to read.
 Reading is a skill that has brought my son, Marc, an amazing amount of joy and fulfillment; however, teaching a child with autism to read isn’t always an easy thing to do.
 Unlike many children for whom reading is an almost intrinsic skill, many children with ASD need explicit activities that lead to eventual reading ability.